-The System had an unfunded actuarial liability of \$39.4 million in the December 31, 2009 valuation, which has decreased in the December 31, 2010 valuation to an unfunded actuarial liability of \$39.0 million.
-A detailed analysis of the change in the unfunded actuarial liability from December 31, 2009 to December 31, 2010 is shown on page 3.
-The actuarial valuation results provide a "snapshot" view of the Plan's financial condition on December 31, 2010.
-The valuation results reflect net favorable experience for the past plan year as demonstrated by an unfunded actuarial liability that was lower than expected based on the actuarial assumptions used in the December 31, 2009 actuarial valuation.
-Unfavorable experience on the actuarial value of assets resulted in a loss of \$10.1 million and favorable experience on liabilities resulted in a gain of \$12.1 million.
-Net experience was an actuarial gain of \$2.0 million.
+The System had an unfunded actuarial liability of \$39.0 million in the December 31, 2010 valuation, which has increased in the December 31, 2011 valuation to an unfunded actuarial liability of \$51.5 million.
+A detailed analysis of the change in the unfunded actuarial liability from December 31, 2010 to December 31, 2011 is shown on page 3.
+The actuarial valuation results provide a "snapshot" view of the Plan's financial condition on December 31, 2011.
+The valuation results reflect net unfavorable experience for the past plan year as demonstrated by an unfunded actuarial liability that was higher than expected based on the actuarial assumptions used in the December 31, 2010 actuarial valuation.
+Unfavorable experience on the actuarial value of assets resulted in a loss of \$16.7 million and favorable experience on liabilities resulted in a gain of \$5.2 million.
+Net experience was an actuarial loss of \$11.5 million.

 The Plan uses an asset smoothing method in the valuation process.
 As a result, the plan's funded status and the actuarial contribution rate are based on the actuarial (smoothed) value of assets - not the market value.
-Investment gain in 2009 reduced the deferred (unrecognized) loss from \$58 million to \$30 million in the December 31, 2010 valuation.
-Due to the magnitude of the deferred loss, there was a loss on the actuarial value of assets this year despite a return on market value of 13%.
-The loss recognized in the December 31, 2010 valuation was less than it would have been if the rate of return in 2010 had been lower.
-However, as of December 31, 2010, the actuarial value of assets exceeds the market value by about \$30 million or 7%, so there are still significant deferred investment losses.
-Actual returns over the next few years will determine if and how, the \$30 million of deferred investment loss is recognized.
-For example, a return of 15% on the market value of assets in 2011 would be necessary to attain a return of 7.75% on the actuarial value of assets.
+On a market value basis, the rate of investment return was 0.4% in 2011.
+Because this is less than the actuarially assumed rate of return of 7.75%, it is considered to be an actuarial loss on investments.
+Under the asset smoothing method used in the valuation process, a portion of this investment loss is deferred to future years.
+Primarily because of this investment loss in 2011, the deferred (unrecognized) investment loss increased from \$30 million in the December 31, 2010 valuation to \$50 million in the December 31, 2011 valuation.
+Actual returns over the next few years will determine if and how, the \$50 million of deferred investment loss is recognized.
+For example, a return of 18% on the market value of assets in 2012 would be necessary to attain a return of 7.75% on the actuarial value of assets and offset the recognition of prior deferred losses in 2012.